jbacheldor/dragAndDropHangul/readme.md

 to-do:

-- add in 40 different svgs & finish filling out the map use cases for drag & drop:
+- add in 40 different svgs & finish filling out the map

-- is it a romanji character? only then remove it -
-- is it a parent character? error handling
+use cases for drag & drop:
 - is it a match ?